mroam/learnOpenGL/README.md

 To Do
 --------
 * Check out http://open.gl/drawing about adding shaders and objects to our Glitter work in progress.
-(We’ve accomplished the “create context” step in our Glitter so far.)
+(We’ve accomplished the previous step, “create context,” in our Glitter so far.)

-* Is there in hope of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glfw](http://www.glfw.org/), [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?
+* Is there any hope (or need?) of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glfw](http://www.glfw.org/), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?